Nalpeiron/samples-cpp-sdk/README.Windows.md

 -DZENTITLE_CPP_SDK_DIR="C:/path/to/OneDrive/Documents/praca/Zentitle2_SDK_v2.1.2/SDK/src/"
 ```

-* -DCURL_CA_BUNDLE="..."
-Tells libcurl (used internally by the SDK or app) where to find the CA certificate bundle (cacert.pem).
-This is necessary to verify TLS/HTTPS connections.

 * -DVCPKG_TARGET_TRIPLET="x64-windows" *
 Forces CMake’s vcpkg integration to pull libraries from the x64-windows triplet.
 A triplet defines the target architecture (plus CRT/runtime flavor),
 so this keeps the build and linker aligned with 64-bit Windows binaries.
 If you are targeting another triplet (e.g. `x86-windows`), change both the CMake flag and the earlier `vcpkg install` command to match.